fox-family.jpg

 • Verification that all foxes and pups are safely removed before closing den sites

-Real-time trap alerts allow quick action — preventing injury, minimizing stress, and improving safety for both animals and people.
+Why cameras: Real-time trap alerts allow quick action — preventing injury, minimizing stress on the animal, and ensuring humane handling every time.

 • Collapse and secure old den openings after verifying all animals are gone

-• Installation of underground barriers or trench screens around decks or sheds
+• Underground barriers or trench screens around decks or sheds

-• Reinforcement of fencing and gate lines with welded wire mesh
+• Fencing and gate line reinforcement with welded wire mesh

 • Photo documentation of all sealed or reinforced areas